Monotonic Queue to Solve Sliding Window Problems

 }

-I will provide a generic implementation and classic exercises for monotonic queues in Generic Implementation and Applications of Monotonic Queues.
-For more data structure design problems, refer to Classic Exercises on Data Structure Design.
+I will provide a general implementation of the monotonic queue and classic exercises in General Implementation and Applications of Monotonic Queue.
+For more data structure design problems, see Classic Exercises on Data Structure Design.

 Related Problems